Car & Machine Fetish

 Overview

-Mechanophilia (also spelled mechaphilia) describes erotic or romantic feelings directed toward machines: typically vehicles such as cars, motorcycles, helicopters or aircraft.
-For the small number of people who report it, the appeal may centre on a machine's curves and styling, its engine note and vibration, its power, or a sense of personality attributed to a particular machine.
-It is usually classed as a rare object-directed paraphilia and overlaps heavily with object-sexuality; this article covers its terminology, documented history, the thin research base, and how the attraction is expressed and understood.
+Mechanophilia (also spelled mechaphilia) is a rare erotic or romantic attraction to machines, most often vehicles such as cars, motorcycles, helicopters or aircraft, in which a machine's form, sound, vibration or attributed personality is eroticised.
+For the small number of people who report it, the appeal may centre on a machine's curves and styling, its engine note and vibration, its power, or a sense of personality attached to a particular machine.
+It is usually classed as a rare object-directed paraphilia and overlaps heavily with object sexuality.
+This article covers its terminology, documented history, the thin research base, and how the attraction is expressed and understood.
 It is sharply distinct from ordinary, non-sexual car or motorsport enthusiasm.

 History & origins